amaccann/phaser-navmesh-generation/README.md

 Params:
 * `collisionIndices` an `Array` of collision indices that your tilemap uses for collisions **(required)**
 * `midPointThreshold` a `Number` value telling how narrow a navmesh triangle needs to be before it's ignored during pathing (optional)
-* `debug` various debug options to Render the stages of NavMesh calculation:
+* `debug` various optional debug options to Render the stages of NavMesh calculation:
     * `hulls`: Every (recursive) 'chunk' of impassable tiles found on the tilemap
     * `hullBounds`: The bounding-box generated for each of these hull clusters
     * `navMesh`: Draw all the actual triangles generated for this navmesh